PostHog/posthog.com/contents/handbook/how-we-make-money.md

 ## Be the cheapest for each individual product

 We can make it up on selling other products to the customer over time.
-This way, it's always a no brainer to pick PostHog, we get as much word of mouth growth as possible, _and_ our single product competitors can't compete since they have nowhere to go.
+This way, it's always a no-brainer to pick PostHog, we get as much word of mouth growth as possible, _and_ our single product competitors can't compete since they have nowhere to go.

 ## Principles for dealing with big customers

 The most important thing here is to remain focused on building the best product, not on what a single big customer needs.

 * **We don’t care about losing deals.** If we have to walk away from a deal because we'd have to compromise on these principles, we will.
 We can do this because we have a really strong growth engine with our ICP customers.

 * **We don't contract deliverables,** and we especially don't contract to provide deliverables by a certain date.
 This is because, on principle, a single customer is forcing us to build something.

 * **We will build things for a big customer, as long as we are confident they won’t be the only user of that thing.** Re-shuffling the roadmap order a bit could make sense - but adding new things that others wouldn't use, doesn't.

 * **Customers need to try PostHog before they expect us to change things.** We love feedback from customers.
 We don't love big requirement documents from people that haven't used our product before.